blakeblackshear/frigate/docs/docs/guides/stationary_objects.md

 :::info

 Once a vehicle crosses the entrance into the parking area, that event will stay `In Progress` until it is no longer seen in the frame.
-Frigate is designed to have an event last as long as an object is visible in the frame, an event being `in progress` does not mean the event is being constantly recorded.
+Frigate is designed to have an event last as long as an object is visible in the frame, an event being `In Progress` does not mean the event is being constantly recorded.
 You can define the recording behavior by adjusting the [recording retention settings](../configuration/record.md).

 :::